Maelstrom8/OTR-AoE2-DE/Readme.md

 This is an experimental mod created purely from a series of what ifs and questions:

 - "What if Unique Units had a second upgrade after Elite?
-That would be cool, a unique unit focused mod.. hmm"
-- "Holy shit this Royal Cataphract.. better hide yo infantry"
+- "People are so used to playing the game so the same way for 20+ years.. how would they react to seeing even stronger Cataphracts, War Elephants and shit?"
-- "Ah.. right.. the scale is tipped in one direction.. hmm what about generic units also having an additional upgrade?
-Hmm this looks dangerous, yop this is good"
+- "So the scales are tipped in one direction, so I think I should do the same for a ton of generic units?"
-- "Hehe look Royal Paladin"
+- "Is an additional upgrade to Siege Onager, Heavy Scorpion, Elite Cannon Galleon, Galleon, Fast Fire Ship, and Heavy Demolition Ship gonna cause any problems?"
-- "Hehe look Royal Demolition Ship"
+- "Hmm yeah I should probably add Elite upgrades to units like the Condottiero and shit... maybe?"
-- "Hmm, what about the others.. the ones that don't have an Elite Upgrade?
-What if they get one too?"
+- "Should I remake scenario units and integrate them into the game somehow, like Heavy Pikeman, Crusader Knights, Iroquois Warriors and the fuckin Ninjas?"
-- "Hmm, what about regional upgrades?
-Scenario Unit integrations?"
+- "Should I give those latter three a custom upgrade line too?"
-- "I want to use the Heavy Pikeman and Crusader Knight units somehow too..."
+- "Would people be okay with upgrade cost modifications, resource node changes and or new technologies?"
 - "Would it be an issue if I potentially changed how people played?"

-The answer to these curiousities?
+The answers?
 One way to find out.
-Ya fucking make it.
-And I did.
+Ya fucking make it into a mod.

 ---